SatiXXGG/Buffering/README.md

 # Buffering is a roblox-ts package to make buffers a lot easier to manage without making repetitive code! 😈
+## A light-weight, Straight to point and basic buffer library alternative to other packages

 ## Create a scheme